Tool List

 ## Supported Clients

-mcp2mqtt supports all clients that implement the MCP (MCP协议) protocol, as well as IoT devices that support the MQTT (MQTT协议) protocol:
+mcp2mqtt supports all clients that implement the MCP protocol and IoT devices that support the MQTT protocol:

 | Client Type | Feature Support | Description |